vitormetzner-LM/my-account-custom/docs/README.md

   declare module "react-intl";
  ```

- Inside the react component folder you will create a file called MyAccountLink with the following items
+ Inside the react component folder you will create a file called MyAccountLink with the following items , And then in the root of the react folder 2 files, MyApp Link and MyAppPage

 ```jsx
 import React from "react";